jonathan-noble/SpotiFace/fer_model/README.md

 #### ferplayer.py
 - This file loads the produced model, renders the ReactJS application, uses Flask to serve as the middleware for receiving images and sending back the score of predictions and pre-processes the image for face detection.

-### static and templates
-- The directories where the React application is configured to be placed in

 #### config/emotion_config.py
 - The configuration for paths and where NUM_CLASSES and BATCH_SIZE are defined.